-2.2 Chemical analyses, particle counts, and dust-event dating
+2.2 Chemical analyses, particle counts and dust event dating

-The snow samples collected from each 10 cm layer were allowed to melt in the laboratory, and their chemical compositions 5 (anions and cations) were measured using ion chromatography (Dionex, ICS-1600 Thermo Fisher Scientific, Yokohama, Japan) (Watanabe et al., 2012).
+The snow samples collected from each 10 cm layer were allowed to melt in the laboratory, and their chemical compositions (anions and cations) were measured using ion chromatography (Dionex, ICS-1600 Thermo Fisher Scientific, Yokohama, Japan) (Watanabe et al., 2012).
 The values of nss-Ca2+ and nss-SO42- were calculated from the concentration of Na+ to Ca2+ and SO42-, respectively.
 The accuracy of the measured values was approximately 5%.
-The concentrations of formaldehyde (HCHO) and acetaldehyde (CH3CHO) were determined using high-performance liquid chromatographic analysis (HPLC, LC-2000Plus, JASCO, Tokyo, Japan) with a fluorescent derivatizing reagent, such as 1, 3-cyclohexanedione (Iwama et al.,

-- 10 2011; Watanabe et al., 2012).
+The concentrations of formaldehyde (HCHO) and acetaldehyde (CH3CHO) were determined using high-performance liquid chromatographic analysis (HPLC, LC-2000Plus, JASCO, Tokyo, Japan) with a fluorescent derivatising reagent, such as 1, 3-cyclohexanedione (Iwama et al., 2011; Watanabe et al., 2012).
 The detection limits of HCHO and CH3CHO were 0.05 and 0.01 μmol kg-1, respectively.

-The 500 μL solution of 70 snow samples collected from each 3-cm layer was fixed with a paraformaldehyde solution at a final concentration of 1 %.
-The samples were stained with DAPI (4',6-diamino-2-phenylindole) at a final concentration of 0.5 μg mL-1 for 15 min and filtered through a 0.22 μm pore-size polycarbonate filter (Millipore, Tokyo, Japan) (Russell et al., 1974).
-After the filter was placed on a slide on top of a drop of low-fluorescence immersion oil, a drop of oil was added and - 15 then covered with a cover slide.
+The 500 μ L solution of 70 snow samples collected from each 3 cm layer was fixed with a paraformaldehyde solution at a final concentration of 1%.
+The samples were stained with DAPI (4',6-diamino-2-phenylindole) at a final concentration of 0.5 μ g mL-1 for 15 min and filtered through a 0.22 μ m pore-size polycarbonate filter (Millipore, Tokyo, Japan) (Russell et al., 1974).
+After the filter was placed on a slide on top of a drop of low-fluorescence immersion oil, a drop of oil was added and then covered with a slide.
 Slides were examined using an epifluorescence microscope (Olympus, Tokyo, Japan) with UV excitation system.
-A filter transect was scanned, and the mineral particles (white particles), organic particles (yellow particles), bacterial cells (blue particles), and black carbon (black particles) on the filter transect were counted.
-In addition, the filter transect could be discriminate between yellow and white particles in two size categories of <5 μm and >5 μm.
-The attenuated backscatter coefficient and depolarization ratio measured by the light detection and ranging (LIDAR) system - 20 at Toyama (http://www-lidar.nies.go.jp/), which is located at a distance of 50 km from Mt.
-Tateyama, were used for evaluating the occurrences of dust events and anthropogenic pollutants, respectively.
-The LIDAR system was operated by AD-Net (Asian dust and aerosol lidar observation network) (Shimizu et al., 2016).
+A filter transect was scanned, and the mineral particles (white particles), organic particles (yellow particles), bacterial cells (blue particles) and black carbon (black particles) on the filter transect were counted.
+In addition, the filter transect could discriminate between yellow and white particles and classify them into two size categories of < 5 and $\ge 5 \,\mu\text{m}$.